Okipa/laravel-bootstrap-components/README.md

  - it is useless to generate html that we would write faster.

  Respecting these principles, components will be added step by step in order to provide a usefull ready-to-use component library.

+Notes :
+- This version provides a bootstrap 4 components implementation.
+- No implementation of bootstrap 3 has been done.
+Is someone is up to prepare views version for bootstrap 3, I would merge them in another version number.

 ------------------------------------------------------------------------------------------------------------------------